-As we will see in the next section satisfying the conditions of Theorem 3 (or Proposition 3) ensures that the incentives in
+As we will see in the next section satisfying the conditions of Theorem 3 (or Proposition 3) ensures that the incentives in the population are aligned but this might lead to a coordination problem.

 IV.
 EQUILIBRIUM ANALYSIS OF THE SECURITY GAME